technovangelist/katacoda-scenarios/k8s2/intro.md

 In this hands-on we want to see some of the benefits of tags.
+Our Kubernetes cluster now has a few dozen containers.
+You will see how tags makes them a bit easier to navigate.
+From there you will create some dashboards that take advantage of those tags.